Citigroup CEO History

 © History Oasis

-Jane Fraser made history when she was named CEO of Citigroup in 2020, becoming the first woman to lead a major Wall Street bank.
+Jane Fraser became the first female CEO of Citigroup in 2020—the first woman to lead a major Wall Street bank.

 Fraser moved swiftly to put her own imprint on Citigroup, deemed Wall Street’s most international bank.